TheCaptain989/radarr-striptracks/README.md

 >![notes]
 If you followed the Linuxserver.io recommendations when configuring your container, the `/config` directory will be mapped to an external storage location.
 It is therefore recommended to place custom scripts in the `/config` directory so they will survive container updates, but they may be placed anywhere that is accessible by Radarr or Sonarr.

 ## Environment Variable
-The `striptracks.sh` script can read command-line arguments in the `STRIPTRACKS_ARGS` environment variable.
+The `striptracks.sh` script can read command-line arguments from the `STRIPTRACKS_ARGS` environment variable.
 This allows advanced use cases without having to provide a custom script.

-For example, the following lines in your `compose.yml` file would Keep English, Japanese, and Unknown audio and English subtitles:
+For example, the following lines in your `compose.yml` file would keep English, Japanese, and Unknown audio and English subtitles:

 ```yaml
 environment: